Day Nine: Best Island To Lonebreast Bay of Smoothrock lake – Bussey I.

 Bussey Island when I went to scout it was a trash heap..
 The water full of dead fish skins..
 The island trashed with tp and propane ( 10 lb ) bottles.
 I went on.
 There is another campsite on the south shore about 2 km west of Bussey.
 Best for soloist. mccr source

 There is a fishing lodge down the main part of Smoothrock Lake which may explain the mess found.
-Lodge guests and their guide may use the island for fish fry lunches.
+Lodge guests and their guide probably use the island for fish fry lunches.

 Day Ten: Lonebreast Bay To Smoothrock Lake Central